kkauder/eic.github.io/_software/rapgap.md

 Create a ROOT tree using the [eic-smear](eicsmear.html#tree-generation) package.

 #### Additional Information

+*  We recommend against using version 3.303.
+The changes made to support LHAPDF6 seem to make using LHAPDF5 impossible

-A number of completed RAPGAP data files for various e+p energies are stored on RCF and can be [made available](../resources/storage.html) upon request.
+* A number of completed RAPGAP data files for various e+p energies are stored on RCF and can be [made available](../resources/storage.html) upon request.

 <br />